 - Cook the onion in butter in a small skillet over medium heat until slightly softened.

 - Combine all ingredients in the slow cooker.

-- Cover soup and cook on high 6 hours or low 9-10 hours.
+- Cover and cook on high for 6 hours or on low for 9-10 hours.

 - Remove ham bone, bay leaves and thyme stems (if using fresh thyme).